bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

 Custom configuration
 ~~~~~~~~~~~~~~~~~~~~

-Very likely your Program Interface Activity implementation will accept configuration parameters
+Very likely, your Program Interface Activity implementation will accept configuration parameters
 to define the local environment.
 For instance a system specific file
 to send to a legacy system.

-We help you with these configurations by providing an accessor to statically configured
+We help you with these configurations by providing an accessor for static
 element configurations via :public-api:`getConfigurationProperty() </ch/ivyteam/ivy/process/extension/impl/AbstractUserProcessExtension.html#getConfigurationProperty()>`.